sbk2k1/Windows-Redirector-Service/README.md

 ## Host File Edit Access

-In order for the server to modify the hosts file, make sure to provide write access to the file.
+In order for the server to modify the "hosts" file, make sure to provide write access to the file.
 On Windows, you can do this by right-clicking the hosts file and selecting "Properties".
 Then, go to the "Security" tab and add write permissions for the appropriate user or group.

 ## Windows Service Setup
 - Install the node-windows package globally: